frigidev/frigid-data-lib/README.md

 4. Main

-The main algorithm, where a menu was written, allows the execution and testing of most of the functionalities/operations of the list.
+The main algorithm, where a menu was written, allows the execution and testing of the functionalities/operations of the list.

 #